 Negative Effects of Alcohol

-In advertisements, alcohol is typically associated with a good time — hanging out on the beach or in a trendy club with friends, laughing and socializing.
-However, that glorified image completely ignores the dark side of alcohol use, which can negatively affect the body and mind.
+In advertisements, alcohol is typically associated with a good time — hanging out on the beach or in a trendy club with friends, laughing, and socializing.
+However, that glorified image completely ignores the dark side of alcohol use, which can negatively affect the body and mind, and makes alcohol rehab infinitely more challenging than most other drugs.
 One of the most glaring mental health effects of alcohol is depression, and the two conditions are intrinsically linked.

 Those living with depression may turn to alcohol as a legal form of self-medication — and develop alcohol dependence in the process.
 In addition, the depression-alcohol cycle may be partly to blame for the prevalence of drunk driving on college campuses and elsewhere.
 Drunk driving causes 30 deaths every day across the U.S., but that’s not the only risk associated with alcohol misuse.